 Da Bears, Chicago's NFL team, tackle at Soldier Field from September through January.
-Tickets are hard to come by, and are available...
+Arrive early on game days and wander through the...

 The Park District operates a free, 33ft sledding hill on the southeast side of Soldier Field in winter; bring your own gear.
 A...

 The mammoth Field Museum houses everything but the kitchen sink – beetles, mummies, gemstones, Bushman the stuffed ape.
 The collection's...

 A good fortifier after the Museum Campus, Little Branch is probably more known for its food than its drinks, but it does indeed have a...

 1410 S Museum Campus Dr · interesting places nearby

 Soldier Field information

 Built between 1922 and 1926 to pay homage to WWI soldiers, this oft-renovated edifice has been home to everything from civil-rights speeches by Martin Luther King Jr to Brazilian soccer games.
 It got its latest UFO-landing-upon-a-Greek-ruin look in a controversial 2003 makeover.
 The Bears now play football here.
 Hour-long stadium tours are available erratically; check the schedule online.

 Before the 2003 renovation, Soldier Field's architecture was so noteworthy it was named a National Historic Landmark.
 Unfortunately, the landmark lacked corporate skyboxes and giant bathrooms, so the city (the venue is owned by the park district) decided it was time for a change.
 The new look met almost unanimous derision when it was unveiled; critics quickly dubbed it 'the Mistake on the Lake.'
 The landmark folks agreed and removed it from their list, saying it jeopardized the National Landmark integrity.